piyumiwa/AIVT-dev/README.md

    3. Create a new file called `.env` in the **backend** directory, if it's not already there, and create a new environment `JWT_SECRET`.

-   4. Assign the generated key by copy and paste to the `JWY_SECRET`.
+   4. Assign the generated key by copy and paste to the `JWT_SECRET`.
 At the end, the `.env` file looks like below.

    ```txt
    JWT_SECRET=the_generated_key